Sage-Cat/SageStore/docs/Project_Documentation.md

 #### Components

 - **SageStoreClient**: Serves as the entry point and orchestrator for the application.
-It initializes and runs the necessary components, including new modules like UserManagementModule and RoleManagementModule.
+It initializes and runs the necessary components.
 - **UiManager**: Manages the user interface elements, including their initialization and updates.
 This now includes new views like UserManagementView and RoleManagementView.
-- **UiComponent Interface**: An interface for all UI components.
-Helps in adhering to the Open/Closed Principle, allowing new views to be added with minimal or no change to existing code.
-- **IModule Interface**: An interface for all models, encouraging a modular approach and easier testing.

 #### MVVM Class Diagram

 ![MVVM Class Diagram](client/GUI_CD.png)

-**Views:**

-- PurchaseOrdersViewModel: Responsible for a specific user interface element related to purchase (receipt invoices).
-- SaleView: Responsible for a specific user interface element related to sales.
-- InventoryView: Responsible for a specific user interface element related to inventory.
-- ManagementView: Responsible for specific Frontend functionalities related to managing users/contacts/employees/suppliers.
-- AnalyticsView: Responsible for specific user interface element related to analytics for inventory and sales.
-- LogsView: Responsible for specific user interface element related to show logs.
-- UserRolesView: Responsible for specific user interface element related to roles view.

 **Layers:**

-- **UI**: The core logic for managing QML UI interactions
+- **UI**: The core logic for managing UI interactions and Frontend logic (key elements are Dialogs and MVVM components)
-- **ApplicationLogic**: The core frontend logic for client to manage modules.
-It communicates with the different modules for executing operations, including logic.
-- **Communication**: Responsible for the communication between the client and server.

-**Modules:**

-- PurchaseModule: Responsible for a specific Frontend functionalities related to purchase (receipt invoices).
-- SaleModule: Responsible for specific Frontend functionalities related to sales.
-- InventoryModule: Responsible for specific Frontend functionalities related to inventory.
-- ManagementModule: Responsible for specific Frontend functionalities related to managing users/contacts/employees/suppliers.
-- AnalyticsModule: Responsible for specific Frontend functionalities related to analytics for inventory and sales.
-- LogsModule: Responsible for specific Frontend functionalities related to show logs.
-- UserRolesModule: Responsible for specific Frontend functionalities related to roles view.
+- **DialogManager**: Manages all dialog windows, that appear in the application, like login dialog or messageboxes.
+- **MVVM**: Model-View-ViewModel architecture for the widgets that will be used by user.

 #### Networking Class Diagram